Thor: The Dark World | 2013

 Iceland also provides the mountains and lakes of Asgard, where an aerial unit captured spectacular shots of the Dettifoss falls in Vatnajökull National Park, the most powerful waterfall in Europe, along with views of the Lofoten Islands, off the coast of northern Norway.

 The institution, from which Jane and co. bail Dr Selvig and where a flock of starlings erupts from the ground, is Blythe House, 23 Blythe Road, West Kensington W14.
 Did you recognise it as The Circus from Tomas Alfredson’s 2011 film of Tinker Tailor Soldier Spy?
+Or as the clinic from which Lili (Eddie Redmayne) has to make an escape in The Danish Girl.
 The building is currently used as storage space for the Victoria and Albert Museum in South Kensington.

 The convergence of the Realms turns out to centre on – where else would it be? – Greenwich, southeast London.
 It’s good to see intergalactic laws properly recognising the Royal Observatory ’s Prime Meridian.